jjjhill/react-static-timeline/README.md

   where eventId is the index of the selected event in the provided `events` array. leftPct is the distance from the left side of the the Timeline's container to the left side of the event line, as a percentage of the container's width. rightPct is the distance from the left side of the the Timeline's container to the right side of the event line, as a percentage of the container's width.
 Color is the color of the event line that was hovered. leftPct and rightPct is explained visually here:
   ![](https://raw.githubusercontent.com/jjjhill/react-static-timeline/master/demo/pct_explanation.png)

-- `props.onMouseLeave` - function | optional | callback function which is executed when the users cursor leaves the Timeline element.
+- `props.onMouseLeave` - function | optional | callback function which is executed when the users cursor leaves the Timeline component.
 - `props.popupEnabled` - boolean | optional | (default `true`) | When true, the popup will show when the user hovers over events.
 - `props.customPopupContent` - function | optional | A function that returns a JSX element (or HTML element) to be displayed in the popup instead of the default content.
 The popup bubble style will remain the same.
 To make a completely custom popup, see the section "Completely custom popup" below.
 - `props.eventGap` - number | optional | (default `15`) | The vertical gap (in px) between each 'level' of events on the timeline.